Skip to main content

 Viral STIs cannot be cured, but their symptoms can be treated.
 You can also take steps to help prevent them!
 Viral STIs include hepatitis B, human papillomavirus (HPV), herpes, and HIV (collectively known as the 4 H’s).
 Both hepatitis B and HPV have preventative vaccines.

-It’s important to learn the facts about each STI so that you can stay informed and protect yourself and your partners.
+Learning the facts about each STI to stay informed and protect yourself and your partners is important.
 To learn more, click on the CDC links below to find out more:

 Visit Student Health